| AFFONSO ROMANO DE SANT´ANNA FromAffonso Romano de Sant´Anna

 carrying allegories.

-The body is this object,
+The body is this object, a necessary adjective,

 strange and less our own